kyr0/vanil/README.md

 > *!!* Please note that this project is an experimental prototype.
 I am working behind the scenes on VANIL 2.0 and will release a next-gen implementation once I finish my research on the best architecture and algorithms.

-VANIL is a compiler and static site generator (SSG) that combines TSX/JSX+HTML+CSS and modern web standards.
+VANIL 1.0 is a compiler and static site generator (SSG) that combines TSX/JSX+HTML+CSS and modern web standards.
 Back in the day, _transpilers_, _bundlers_, _source maps_ and _frameworks_ have been invented to cope with web-tech limitations.
 However, the ancient times are over.
 It's time to get rid of all the complexity,
 and get back to the roots and use vanilla APIs - modern vanilla code is lightweight, powerful, vastly compatible and very maintainable.
 The missing part has been the glue layer in between: VANIL.

-VANIL uses the Astro.build template format, but it's rather meant for the land-bornes among us.
+VANIL 1.0 uses the Astro.build template format, but it's rather meant for the land-bornes among us.
 This is not a fork, it's a clean-room re-implementation that pragmatically implements the original API, but extends it with a dynamic runtime.

-And, no pun intended, already [more stable than the original](https://github.com/snowpackjs/astro/issues/1787).
-At least, it doesn't fall apart when you use template literals ;)

 ## Example